raulvazquez7/data_engineer_challenge/Part 1/README.md

 - Churn is considered when `unsubscribe_detected_at` exists
 - MRR calculations assume consistent billing cycles

+#### Data Granularity
+- All metrics are calculated on a monthly basis

 ***

 ### 2. Daily Segmented Metrics Query